-The main challenge is that sector departments have certain mandates on land development e.g. Subdivision of agricultural land, environmental impact assessment, roads and ribbon development as well as land claims that the LUMS will have to contend with.
 The Flag Boshielo Dam which can provide supply side opportunities for tourism development.
 The Schuinsdraai Nature Reserve, which is adjacent to Flag Boshielo Dam, adds to this opportunity.
 Further opportunity is the industrial land available in Marble Hall town which is in ownership of the municipality.